Mobile as a Competitive Advantage

-Beginning in early 2014, people spent more time on the Internet using their mobile devices than desktop computers.
+In 2018, people spent 58% of site visits were from users on their mobile devices rather than desktop computers.
 Although we’ve seen this trend building for years, businesses have been slow to react to this profound shift in Internet usage.
 Luckily there are technologies that cater to both desktop and mobile devices.

 Have you ever visited a website on your phone and the site is shrunk to a microscopic size?
 If you’re lucky, you can at least zoom and pan to get around the site although it can be quite tedious.
 Some sites don’t even support zooming and panning leading to an illegible and unusable site.
 All that effort and money spent on your website – wasted for all but the minority of users who view it on a desktop.

 There are two main options for providing a better experience on mobile devices: native apps and mobile websites.

 Native Mobile Apps